-The organic matter and black carbon species consist of their hydrophilic and hydrophobic fractions, with the ageing processes transferring mass from the hydrophobic to hydrophilic components.
-Sulfate aerosols are represented by one prognostic variable.
+aerosols are represented by one prognostic variable.
 The nitrate species consists of two prognostic variables that represent fine nitrate produced by gas-particle partitioning and coarse nitrate produced by heterogeneous reactions of dust and sea salt particles.
 Finally, the secondary organics species consists of two tracers, that represent biogenic and anthropogenic SOA.
 In all, the AER consist of 16 prognostic variables when running coupled with the COMPO tropospheric chemistry scheme (default).
-When AER is run without coupling to a chemistry scheme, an additional SO2_SO4 precourser tracer is added for the simulation of sulphates and two precursor gases are added for the simulation of SOA.
-The simulation of nitrate and ammonium aerosol is not possible without coupling to the chemistry scheme)
+When AER is run without coupling to a full chemistry scheme, a simplified chemistry is activated to describe SO4 and SOA production, while the simulation of nitrate and ammonium aerosol is de-activated.